r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 ## Dependency management

 At this point, I've been working with [Poetry](https://python-poetry.org/) somewhat reluctantly at work.
-While it does get the job done (better then pipenv or conda at least), I feel it's overkill in most cases, and with the increased usage of containers it can be cumbersome to use.
+While it does get the job done (better than pipenv or conda at least), I feel it's overkill in most cases, and with the increased usage of containers, it can be cumbersome to use.
 Anyway, in my opinion try and keep control over dependency management while you still can using the built-in `venv`, and switch to Poetry only if you must.

-In order to keep everything clean, I like to do this the following way.
-Asssuming you are at the root directory of your project run:
+To keep everything clean, I like to do this the following way.
+Assuming you are at the root directory of your project run:

 ```
 python3 -m venv .env